pharpend/castingsim/README.md

 ## Copying it, Modifying it, Redistributing it, etc.

-This code is licensed under the MIT License, which basically means you are free to use, modify, and redistribute the code without restriction or royalty.
-See the file called LICENSE for details.
+The code in this repo is in the public domain, so you are free to do with it as you choose.

 ## Modification for personal use